Skip to main content

 • Code of Ethics for Professional Accountants

-Ethical requirements are established in the Accountants Act of 1985 and by the eSwatini Institute of Accountants (EIA) for professional accountants.
+Ethical requirements for professional accountants in eSwatini are established under the Accountants Act of 1985 and by the eSwatini Institute of Accountants (EIA), which is responsible for setting and enforcing ethical standards for its members.

 Current Status: Partially Adopted